braintree/braintree_ruby/pay_with_paypal_documentation.md

-# Braintree Pay with PayPal express checkout
+# Braintree Pay with PayPal

 ## Overview